drshounak/Twin-Url/README.md

 * Go to /list to list all your redirects.
 * Go to /delete and enter the path like 'VDYWckqz' and secret code to delete a redirect
 * Custom 404 page.
 The default one is funny https://2tw.in/404.
-* You can provide custom path like https://2tw.in/techblog.
+* You can set custom path like https://2tw.in/techblog.
-* If you don't specify a path, a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
+* Or,if you don't specify a path, a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
 There is a very very negligible chance of genaration of same string in a very very large setup.
-* After short url is generated it will display that.
+* After a short url is generated it will display the generated url.
-* Click on the short url path to copy the short url in list page
+* Click on the short url path to copy the short url on list page
-* /robots.txt gives you no index, and /manifest.json gives you Manifest.
-* To add a password to your main page and list page use octauthent.
+* /robots.txt: crawling is blocked

 ## Adding Analytics
 Modify the workers.js script with this matomo code at line 223.